Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 If you follow these trends, then you'll be well on your way towards that one million milestone where the views and money will pour in.

-Attractiveness is a key component for a lot of youtubers, and you'll automatically have a head start if you're relatively attractive.
+Attractiveness is a key component for a lot of youtubers, and you'll have a head start if you're relatively attractive.

 9. Quality Content